evildmp/conference-handbook/handbook/arrange/services.rst

 * a list of the most commonly technical terms you expect speakers to use
 * plenty of thank-yous from the podium

 Why you need it
 ---------------

-In fact you'll find that during breaks the STTRs receive a lot of attention and kind words from your attendees.

 Usually speech-to-text reporting is provided for people with hearing impairments, but in fact just about *everyone* benefits from it.
 Attendees whose first language is not English - a significant